Aliases for CHMP6 Gene

 GeneCards Summary for CHMP6 Gene

 CHMP6 (Charged Multivesicular Body Protein 6) is a Protein Coding gene.
-Among its related pathways are Infectious disease and Endocytosis.
-GO annotations related to this gene include protein N-terminus binding.
+Diseases associated with CHMP6 include Frontotemporal Dementia, Chromosome 3-Linked.
+Among its related pathways are Budding and maturation of HIV virion and Necroptosis.
+Gene Ontology (GO) annotations related to this gene include protein N-terminus binding.